 To take it a couple lemony steps further, I layered in ladyfingers brushed with Limencello and spiked the whipped cream with the lemon-flavored liqueur.
 This is totally optional and you could sub other liqueurs too, like Kirsch, Amaretto, or Grand Marnier.

 When it comes to assembling, put a variety of your glassware or mason jars to use.
 You can make these sweet, lemony indulgences small or large, or use a trifle bowl if you have one.
-No matter the size, they won’t last long.😉
+No matter the size, they won't last long.

-We’ll get through this together.
-And let’s remember to pray for and applaud the healthcare workers and everyone on the front lines risking their lives to help save ours.
-Sending huge hugs, Kim💗
+We'll get through this together.
+And let's remember to pray for and applaud the healthcare workers and everyone on the front lines risking their lives to help save ours.
+Sending huge hugs, Kim

-More Bright and Delicious Desserts to Lift our Spirits
+More Bright and Delicious Desserts to Try!

-- Glazed German Fresh Fruit Flan
+Glazed German Fresh Fruit Flan

-- Raspberry Chocolate Chip Crumb Bars
+Raspberry Chocolate Chip Crumb Bars

-- Mango Pineapple Coconut Popsicles
+Mango Pineapple Coconut Popsicles

 Before you go, stay in touch on Instagram, Pinterest and Facebook, and subscribe above to join our email community for all the latest updates!